 What is Highlining FreeStyle?

 In this recent way of experiencing highline, athletes perform spectacular tricks on the slackline.
-They bounce on the line and then enchain a series of moves, taking advantage of the momentum.
+They bounce on the line and then chain a series of moves, taking advantage of the momentum.
 The combinations can be endless and include shoulder stands, handstands, dynamic mounts and rolls among other crazy stunts.

 Highline FreeSolo